What You Need to Know About Beneficial Ownership Reporting

 FinCEN provided the following deadlines by which companies need to comply with beneficial ownership reporting requirements:

-• The rule will become effective January 1, 2024.
+• This law goes into effect on effective January 1, 2024.

-• Reporting companies must disclose Information about beneficial owners and company applicants on Beneficial Ownership Information reports.
+• Reporting companies must disclose Information about beneficial owners and company applicants on Beneficial Ownership Information (BOI) reports.

 We breakdown the details of FinCEN’s final rule and how business owners can avoid substantial penalties and jail time.